 The lead guitarist of the English rock band Oasis, Noel Gallagher was born in Manchester, England.

 While Gallagher plays the guitar right-handed, he is exclusively left-handed for everything else and claims that guitar is the only thing he can do right-handed.

-Dennis Carl Wilson of Inglewood, California, USA, co-founded the Beach Boys with his brother Brian in 1961.
+Together with his brother Brian, Dennis Carl Wilson of Inglewood, California, co-founded the Beach Boys in 1961.

 Wilson was known to be a bit of a terror as a kid, earning the name Dennis the Menace, and later in life, he briefly invited Charles Manson and some of the cult to live with him.